That dollar amount reflects a -3.7% decrease since 2017 but a 38.2% upturn from 2020 to 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Madagascar has highly positive net exports in the international trade of coffee and spices (particularly vanilla).
-These surplus cashflows indicate Madagascar’s strong competitive advantages under the coffee and spices category.
+Madagascar has highly positive net exports in the international trade of nickel as well as coffee and spices (particularly vanilla).
+These surplus cashflows indicate Madagascar’s strong competitive advantages under the nickel product category plus the coffee and spices category.

 Products Generating Greatest Trade Deficits for Madagascar